 Cher might have been the makeover pro in this movie, but we'd argue that Dionne had the better beauty game of the duo.
 (Come on—this look would be street style gold circa now.)

 Important question: Have you figured out how to apply lipstick with your cleavage yet?

 Getting shipwrecked certainly agreed with a then 14-year-old Shields.
-Fake her sun-kissed glow with the help of Kopari's Coconut Body Glow oil ($42), and give your mane that mermaid-worthy texture with a salt spray like Herbivore Botanicals' Sea Mist ($20).
+Fake her sun-kissed glow with the help of St. Tropez Express Tanning Mousse, and give your mane that mermaid-worthy texture with a salt spray like Herbivore Botanicals Sea Mist.

 Though she was virtually unknown when she signed on for the now classic mob movie, Pfeiffer made a scene-stealing turn as the stunning but troubled Elvira.
 (And we're still obsessed with that haircut.)

 Gwyneth Paltrow didn't just grace us with a memorable performance as the moody and gifted Margot—she also happened to gift us with the world's easiest Halloween costume.
 (Eye pencil, barrette, blond bob, fur coat.
 Go.)